Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: Case Studies

-In order to protect human drivers from the negative impacts of AVs, we consider a wage floor on human driver earnings in the ride-sourcing market with mixed fleet.
-The wage floor can be easily incorporated into (\ref{optimalpricing_trip}) by imposing an additional constraint $q\geq q_{min}$, where $q_{min}$ is the minimum wage required by the government.
+To protect human drivers from the negative impacts of AVs, we consider a wage floor on human driver earnings.
+This can be captured as an additional constraint, i.e., $q\geq q_{min}$, where $q_{min}$ is the minimum wage required by the government.
 Under the wage floor, the profit-maximizing problem of the platform can be written as: